What’s the Difference Between Goose and Swan?

 Another difference between goose and swan is in their appearance.
 Considering that these waterfowl come from the same family, their appearance can be similar, and it’s pretty easy for one to confuse one waterfowl for the other, but you can tell them apart from how they look.

 For wingspan, swans are up to 10 feet, while geese are up to 6 feet.
-The length of a swan is placed at 59, while a goose range from 39-43 inches.
+A swan’s length is 59, while a goose range from 39-43 inches.

 Furthermore, when considering their appearance in terms of color, one will notice that goose mostly comes in various colors, including grey, silver, white, or even blue, with white markings on their belly or lower tail.